tjof2/ctrwfractal/README.md

 **Modelling continuous-time random walks on fractal percolation clusters**

-More information on the algorithm can be found [in our paper](https://dx.doi.org/10.1016/j.cplett.2017.04.071) in *Chemical Physics Letters*.
+This code implements the hybrid model for spatial and temporal disorder on graphene oxide, as described in [in our paper](https://dx.doi.org/10.1016/j.cplett.2017.04.071) in *Chemical Physics Letters*.

-ctrwfractal is released free of charge under the GNU General Public License ([GPLv3](http://tjof2.github.io/pgure-svt/www.gnu.org/licenses/gpl-3.0.en.html)).
+In site percolation on a regular 2D lattice, each site is occupied with probability _p_.
+Spatial disorder is incorporated as intermediate values of _p_, where clusters of accessible sites will exhibit fractal-like characteristics.
+Particles undertaking random walks on such clusters will exhibit _anomalous_ diffusion.
+Our hybrid model extends this diffusive behaviour using the theory of continuous-time random walks (CTRW), where the waiting times between jumps are drawn from a power-law distribution.

 If you use this code in a publication, please cite our work:

 > T. Furnival, R. K. Leary, E. C. Tyo, S. Vajda, Q. M. Ramasse, J. M. Thomas, P. D. Bristowe and P. A. Midgley, "Anomalous diffusion of single metal atoms on a graphene oxide support", *Chem.
 Phys.
 Lett.*, vol. 683, pp. 370–374, 2017.
-DOI:[10.1016/j.cplett.2017.04.07](https://dx.doi.org/10.1016/j.cplett.2017.04.071)
+DOI:[10.1016/j.cplett.2017.04.07](https://dx.doi.org/10.1016/j.cplett.2017.04.071).

+ctrwfractal is released free of charge under the GNU General Public License ([GPLv3](http://tjof2.github.io/pgure-svt/www.gnu.org/licenses/gpl-3.0.en.html)).

 ## Installation